-Eva’s painting Off Kilter was selected for the Ohio Watercolor Society’s Silver Medal in Watercolor Ohio 2017, its 40th Annual Juried Exhibition.
-Her paintings have been juried into Watercolor Ohio 2016 (Traveling Show), 2014, 2013 when she was honored to receive the Doug Pasek Memorial Award, and Watercolor Ohio 2012.
-She received 2nd Place in the Group Ten Gallery’s 3rd Annual Juried Art Show in 2016 and has had paintings accepted into juried exhibitions at the Fairmount Center for the Arts, Chagrin Falls Valley Art Center and Group Ten Gallery, Kent, OH.
-She is represented by Imagery Fine Arts in Chagrin Falls, Ohio.
-Eva has participated in workshops with Mary Todd Beam, Kathleen Conover, Mike Bailey, Mary Ann Beckwith, Pat Dews, Mark Mehaffey, Jean Grastorf, and Betsy Dillard Stroud.
+Her painting Off Kilter was selected for the Ohio Watercolor Society Silver Medal in Watercolor Ohio 2017, the 40th Annual Juried Exhibition.
+Her paintings have also been juried into Watercolor Ohio 2016 (Traveling Show), 2014, 2013 when she was honored to receive the Doug Pasek Memorial Award, and Watercolor Ohio 2012.
+She received 2nd Place in the Group Ten Gallery’s 3rd Annual Juried Art Show in 2016 and has had paintings accepted into juried exhibitions at the Fairmount Center for the Arts, Chagrin Falls Valley Art Center and Group Ten Gallery, Kent.
+Her work has been exhibited in a wide range of galleries.
+Eva is a signature member of the Ohio Watercolor Society and is represented by Imagery Fine Arts in Chagrin Falls, Ohio.

-I have exhibited in numerous galleries and won various awards.
-The most meaningful of these for me is the National Art Education Teacher/Artist Award won in 1993 through the Marie Walsh Sharpe Art Foundation Fellowship.
+Her work has been exhibited in numerous galleries and has earned various awards.
+Judy considers the most meaningful of her awards to be the National Art Education Teacher/Artist Award (1993) through the Marie Walsh Sharpe Art Foundation Fellowship.

-My current work explores the fear of exposure and anxiety of loss against our innate curiosity and search for harmony.
-Security and isolation, reflection and inertia, influence and conviction, internment and freedom are themes.
+David’s work centers on an exploration of the fear of exposure and the anxiety of loss against our innate curiosity and the search for harmony.
+Themes of security and isolation, reflection and inertia, influence and conviction, and internment and freedom dominate his work.

-David’s paintings have been juried into select shows at The Butler Institute of American Art and most recently Group Ten Gallery.
-His professional design work has been awarded and recognized by several publications and professional organizations, and his master’s thesis on design and branding was published in the United States, Netherlands and China.
+David’s work has been included in juried shows at The Butler Institute of American Art and the Group Ten Gallery.
+His work as a professional designer has been awarded and recognized by several professional journals, and has been published in the United States, Netherlands, and China.

 I create places in which viewers can enter and interpret based on their own reflective experience.
 My art is inspired by natural and urban environments, by factors which affect them and by current issues.
 I work in a variety of media including oil, watercolor, bound graphite and collage and allow each piece to freely evolve in order to speak of an encounter, rather than a representational place.
 My process is about building and breaking down form and detail in order to create composition.
 Art, like life is a process of transition.
 My work expresses states of fragility, endurance, order and chaos which occur with change.
 Layers are concealed and exposed, establishing a physical and psychological history.
 They are like archeological discoveries in which past, present and unresolved questions of future have been captured simultaneously.